Homemade Candied Clementine Peel

 • Heat half of the sugar and water together until the sugar melts.

-• Add the tangerine strips to the boiling mixture and give them a stir so that they have a good covering.
+• Add the clementine strips to the boiling mixture and give them a stir so that they have a good covering.

 • Leave them to cook on a fairly low heat for around 15 minutes until most of the liquid has dissolved and the strands have softened and increased in colour.